Connecticut Route 10: Route description

-The route heads into the center of the neighborhood of Plantsville, where it insects the western leg of Main Street that provides full access to I-84, and it also turns northeast onto the mainline Main Street.
+The route heads into the center of the neighborhood of Plantsville, where it insects the western leg of North Main Street that provides full access to I-84, and it also turns northeast onto the mainline North Main Street.
 Route 10 turns north again at its northern intersection with Old Turnpike Road, before intersecting the northern terminus of Route 120, which provides access to Route 364 in Southington Center.
 The route also passes through the Southington Campus of the Branford Hall Career Institute, prior to becoming Queen Street at the Flanders Street intersection.
 From here, Route 10 heads through a commercial zone, expands to four lanes, and comes to a partial cloverleaf interchange with I-84, before it narrows back to two lanes after its intersection with West Queen Street.
 The route enters the town of Plainville as it intersects the southern terminus of Route 177, where its name also changes to East Street.
 In Plainville, Route 10 heads through a mix of residential and commercial areas, before it crosses the Highland Division of the former New York, New Haven, and Hartford Railroad at a grade crossing, and shortly afterward, Route 372 at an oblique intersection; eastbound Route 372 provides access to both the I-84 and the eastbound direction of the Route 72 freeway.
 Past Route 372, the route passes under Route 72 without an interchange, and continues through a residential neighborhood as Farmington Avenue.
 Route 10 heads back into areas of businesses as it leaves Plainville and becomes the Main Street of the town of Farmington.
 The route comes into wooded areas, prior to reaching another oblique, grade-separated junction with US 6, in which Scott Swamp Road provides the access not provided by the ramp from northbound Route 10 to eastbound US 6.